jessecambon/tidygeocoder-joss/README.md

 ## JOSS Papers to Reference

-You can browse JOSS papers for R package [here](https://joss.theoj.org/papers/in/R).
-The [OpenTripPlanner paper](https://joss.theoj.org/papers/10.21105/joss.01926) has a format that I think would work well for this paper (although we may not need an example with code).
+- You can browse JOSS papers for other R packages [here](https://joss.theoj.org/papers/in/R).
+- The [OpenTripPlanner paper](https://joss.theoj.org/papers/10.21105/joss.01926) has a format that I think would work well for this paper (although we may not need an example with code).

 Other papers on R packages that could be useful to reference: